overdrivenpotato/stasis/README.md

 * No build step at all
 * Stable Rust
 * Full web applications in pure rust

+Features:

+* Easy JavaScript bindings
+* Asyncronous callback support
+* Stasis binary loader on a CDN (example at bottom of README)

 ```rust
 #[macro_use] extern crate stasis;